shrinerb/shrine/README.md

 The main advantages of Shrine's backgrounding support over other file attachment libraries are:

-* **User experience** – After starting the background job, Shrine will save the record with the cached attachment so that it can be immediately shown to the user.
+* **User experience** – Before starting the background job, Shrine will save the record with the cached attachment so that it can be immediately shown to the user.
 With other file upload libraries users cannot see the file until the background job has finished.
 * **Simplicity** – Instead of shipping with workers for you, Shrine allows you to write your own workers and plug them in very easily.
-Also, no extra columns are required.
+And no extra columns are required.
-* **Generality** – The above solution will automatically work for all uploaders, types of files and models.
+* **Generality** – This setup will automatically be used for all uploaders, types of files and models.
-* **Safety** – All of Shrine's code has been designed to take delayed storing into account, and concurrent requests are handled as well.
+* **Safety** – All of Shrine's features have been designed to take delayed storing into account, and concurrent requests are handled as well.

 ## Clearing cache